Grab up to 60% off in Our Big Bathroom Sale!

 • Shower fittings: Think about the type of shower valve, mixer and head you want.
 Thermostatic mixers are a good choice for keeping water temperature steady, especially in family bathrooms.

 • Water pressure: Check your home’s water pressure before choosing features like rainfall heads, body jets or multi-outlet showers.
-Some higher-spec fittings may need stronger pressure, a booster pump or changes to your hot water system.
+Some shower fittings may need stronger pressure, a booster pump or changes to your hot water system.

 Optional extras and upgrades